luchia/luchia.github.io/_posts/2015-04-22-jekyll-ftw.md

 ## What is Jekyll?

 It’s a basic static site generator which processes a set of files and generates an output suitable for deployment.
 Jekyll is a Ruby gem so it’s installed through the command line.

-## Quick Rundown

-### Install

-> gem install jekyll
+For the most part, it's similar to writing static HTML templates which, after working in Jade and HAML for so long, wasn't particularly nice to return to.
+But the convenience is in my ability to maintain it through Markdown and host it via Github pages.

 I whipped this version up in my spare time in the last week and am looking forward to refining it over time, while enjoying the easiness of maintaining a website that compiles it’s own content and does automatic deploys for me, for once.